matousek11/tasks-vue/README.md

 # ukolnicek-vue

 Written to learn basics of Vue.
+App consists of input field and custom made buttons.
+List with tasks is scrollable.
 ![Notes screenshot](readme/vue-notes-screenshot.png)

 ## Project Setup